EcoExtreML/STEMMUS_SCOPE/README.md

 model at 170 sites (default) on a **compute node**.
 The scripts loops over forcing files in the "ForcingPath", creates `sitename_timestamped` working directories under "InputPath" directory and copies required data to those working dirs.
 To change the number of sites, open the script and on the last line change the parameter `{1..170}`.
-For example `env_parallel -n1 -j32 --joblog
-$log_file loop_func ::: {1..170}` will run the model at 32 sites simultaneously.
+For example `env_parallel -n1 -j32 --joblog $log_file loop_func ::: {1..170}` will run the model at 32 sites simultaneously.
 For testing purposes, the time of the bash script is set to `00:10:00`.
 Note that the model run can take long for some of the sites.
+As the maxium time wall is 5 days on a partition thin, time can be set to`5-00:00:00` for a complete run of the model.

  You can run the script in a terminal:

 ```shell
 cd STEMMUS_SCOPE